Iotic-Labs/iotics-identity-go/ffi/java-idsdk/README.md

 Both as `make all`

-## Run
+## Test

-Sample app

-`java -cp target/java-idsdk-1.0-SNAPSHOT.jar com.iotics.sdk.identity.App
-`
+A sample app is in the test/java directory: `com.iotics.sdk.identity.App`